Skip to content

 Residency Policies

-Residency policies are set by the Washington legislature and applied uniformly throughout Washington’s colleges and universities.
-For more details regarding residence classification, please review the various pages of our website, and also reference the following links to read the relevant Revised Code of Washington and the Washington Administrative Code.
+Residency policies are set by the Washington state legislature and applied uniformly throughout Washington’s colleges and universities.
+Additional details regarding residence classification are referenced throughout the Residency webpages.
+We recommended reviewing the relevant Revised Code of Washington (RCW) and the Washington Administrative Code (WAC) statutes.

 Non-Citizens